Nursing (NURS)

 NURS 413 Fundamentals of Perioperative Nursing Practice (3 credits)

-This perioperative nursing course is an introduction to the role and scope of practice of the nurse in the peri-operative setting.
-The nursing care of patients throughout the pre-operative, intra operative and post-operative continuum of care is explored.
-Students will use the nursing process to address the physiological and psychological needs of patients and families requiring surgical interventions and integrate the roles and scope of practice for members of the OR team.
+In this perioperative nursing course, students are introduced to the nurse's role and scope of practice in the perioperative setting.
+Students explore the nursing care of patients throughout the pre-operative, intra-operative, and post-operative continuum of care.
+Students use the nursing process to address patients' and families' physiological and psychological needs requiring surgical interventions and integrate the roles and scopes of practice for Operating Room (OR) team members.

 Course Rotation: PLV: Fall and Spring